 Born in Bombay, India, Neil spent part of his childhood years in Dubai.
 There he witnessed the transformation of a barren desert landscape into a thriving, manufactured oasis that sparked his interest in modern design and architecture.
 He moved to the United States in 1994 to pursue a BS from Indiana State University, where he concentrated his studies in conceptual design and urban architecture.

 From 1998 to 2010, Neil worked in Chicago’s IT industry while immersing himself in the city’s prolific art communities, unique history and diverse cultural roots.
 This exposure would ignite a passion and lay the groundwork for his exploration in photography.
 He describes these years as fundamental to his maturation from a casual snap shot observer, to a photographic and print artist.
 In the summer of 2010, Neil resigned from his tech career, removing the safety net of his IT job in order to focus on expanding his creative capabilities, and artistic vision as a photographer.
 He left Chicago later that year and continued his artistic exploration in other cities including Vancouver, Bombay and Los Angeles, as he began developing a body of work that would define his approach and style.

-In 2013 Neil moved to Philadelphia where he continues to expand on this body of work, leading up to his latest photographic series, Sweet Tooth.
-A self-published monograph about the project has subsequently been released.
+Since 2013 Neil has continued to expand on this body of work, completing the photographic series, Sweet Tooth, together with a self-published monograph about the project, and presently in production on his next project.
 Besides pursuing his photographic ideas, Neil also writes for The Artblog, one of Philadelphia’s leading online publications on art.

 2016, Sweet Tooth, 3rd Street Gallery, Philadelphia, Pennsylvania, June 29 – Jul 31